oVirt/ovirt-site/source/feature/networklinking.html.md

         * Menu

-            * Edit action will be enabled for VMs in status 'UP' (previously it was allowed only for VMs in 'Down' status).
+            * For cluster version 3.1 or upper- edit action will be enabled for VMs in status 'UP' (previously it was allowed only for VMs in 'Down' status).

         * Dialog